burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 You can refer to variables with static storage duration in lambdas.
 They all are captured.

 You can use lambda to capture values "by value".
-In such a case, captured vars will be copied to a function object (closure).
+In such a case, captured variables will be copied to a function object (closure).

 Example: `[captureVar1,captureVar2](int arg1){}`

 You can capture variables by reference. `&` - in context of lambda `&` means capture by reference, not dereferencing operator.
 Example: `[&captureVar1,&captureVar2](int arg1){}`

-It exists notation to capture all non-static vars by value, or by reference:
+It exists notation to capture all non-static variables by value, or by reference:

 `[=](int arg1){} // capture all not-static vars by value`